Bundelkhand University

 Bundelkhand University is a State university based in Jhansi, Uttar Pradesh, India.
 Founded in 1975, it has professional, technical and vocational study programmes along with facilities for research.

 Administration

 The chancellor of the university is the Governor of Uttar Pradesh.
 The vice-chancellor is Mukesh Pandey.
 The Statutory bodies are the court, the executive council, the academic council and the finance committee.

 Campus

 The main campus is located in Jhansi, Uttar Pradesh with national and international students.
 University mainly has the attraction for its medical science courses.

 Ranking

+The university was ranked 74th in India by the NIRF (National Institutional Ranking Framework) in the pharmacy ranking in 2024.
+The university also hold NAAC A++ accreditation with a CGPA of 3.53.